 - Our expansive Lecture Classroom with comfortable seating for 60, cutting-edge audio visual equipment, computer aided, easy-to-follow presentations for all lecture lessons; 3-dimensional anatomical charts, and life-size skeletons to enhance your learning experience.

 We are extremely proud of the faculty and staff at AMTT.
 Each faculty and staff member brings a very special and unique insight to your training.
 Our instructors pour their hearts and souls into the training that is provided for you.
 They are very much concerned with and dedicated to you and the training that you receive.
 It is the goal of every faculty and staff member to give you all of the skills necessary to not only pass the state board but also to help you become a successful massage therapist.

 - A graduate of AMTT.

 Our methods, techniques, philosophy, and approach to the art and science of massage therapy is so unique and cutting edge it requires a solid foundation in the learning styles and teaching methods used that can only be fully comprehended when discovered as a student.

 - A practicing massage therapist.

-In order to be able to relate real life experiences to students, instructors must keep their skills sharpened through providing regular massage therapy.
+In order to be able to relate real-life experiences to students, instructors must keep their skills sharpened by providing regular massage therapy.

 - Required to complete at least 12 hours of continuing education each year.